revaturelabs/India-Training-Project-0-Presentations/index.md

 Refer to the instructions on this site to ensure the success of Project 0 Presentations.
 Project 0 should be presented and recorded over Microsoft Teams.
-First, download and install the Microsoft Team app for your Desktop.
+First, download and install the Microsoft Team app on your Desktop.
 You can download Teams app [here](https://www.microsoft.com/en-in/microsoft-teams/download-app) then install it.
 Make sure you logged in Teams using the same email id that you’ve registered with Revature.

 Please adhere to the following steps:
   - [Record your Project 0 Presentation](./index.md#record-your-project-0-presentation)